* Palestinian rivals signal desire for reconciliation

-The demonstration marked 48 years since the secular Fatah's founding as the spearhead of the Palestinians' fight against Israel.
-Its longtime leader Yasser Arafat signed an interim 1993 peace accord that won Palestinians a measure of self-rule.
+The demonstration marked 48 years since Fatah's founding as the spearhead of the Palestinians' fight against Israel.
+Its longtime leader Yasser Arafat signed an interim 1993 peace accord that won Palestinians a measure of self rule.

-Though shunned by the West, Hamas feels bolstered by the electoral gains of Islamist political movements in neighbouring Egypt and elsewhere in the region - a confidence reflected in the fact Friday's Fatah demonstration was allowed to take place.
+Though shunned by the West, Hamas feels bolstered by electoral gains for Islamist movements in neighbouring Egypt and elsewhere in the region - a confidence reflected in the fact Friday's Fatah demonstration was allowed to take place.